Bachelor of Arts

-A fully accredited member of the National Association of Schools of Music, our department is recognized throughout the eastern United States for its diversity and excellence.
+Join one of the fastest growing music departments on the East Coast.
+Whether you are a singer or instrumentalist, we have a place for you.
+A fully accredited member of the National Association of Schools of Music, our department is recognized throughout the eastern United States.
 Our students are directly involved with music-making and have a wide variety of performance opportunities.
 Small classes allow close work with an experienced, diverse, capable faculty.

 The Teacher Preparation track prepares students to be artistic, confident and successful teachers in Pre-Kindergarten through Grade 12 music classrooms and ensembles.
 Our competitive curriculum provides students with opportunities to explore and study the world of music through performance while guiding them to be artistic educators.
 After successfully completing the prescribed undergraduate curriculum for the Teacher Preparation track, students make application to the Master of Arts in Teaching (M.A.T.) program in the Spadoni College of Education at Coastal Carolina University.
 The M.A.T. – Music graduate program allows students to complete requirements for licensure as a music educator (Pre-K to Grade 12) in the public schools of South Carolina.
 Coastal Carolina University is proud that this intense course of study has a high percentage of graduates successfully placed in music teaching positions in South Carolina.